 ‘What are you doing in my dream, Missy?’

-Her teenage sister looks sulkily at her through thick glasses, ‘It’s my dream!
+Her teenage sister looks sulkily at her through thick horn-rimmed glasses.
+‘It’s my dream!
 Go away!’

 ‘No, it’s mine… mine… mine…’

 Cool lips find hers, igniting a fire in her body she thought had vanished forever.
-With a sigh, she loses herself in Magnus’ embrace.
+With a sigh, she loses herself in Magnus’s embrace.

 ‘Aaaaaarghhh!’
 The terrifying vision of Magnus’ ready to bite her wrist jerks Granny out of her glamoured state.
 ‘OMG!
 He fed on me!
 Missy!’